irsbugs/pdp11-code/README.md

 TSTB Address of Console Display CSR 177564
 Branch if Plus. i.e. If no 000200 to indicated "ready".
-MOV #101 octal i.e. Upper case ASCII A to Console buffer 177566 Do the same as above but move te number 102 octal. i.e. letter B.
+MOV #101 octal i.e. Upper case ASCII A to Console buffer 177566 Do the same as above but move the number 102 octal. i.e. letter B.
 A
 HALT instruction, PC: 001032 (HALT) sim>
 ```
-Note that the "B" is not displayed as the simulator performed the HALT in the code before it had got the "B" character out to the console.
-This timing issue may be overcome by adding delay before halting.
+Note that the "B" is not displayed as the simulator performed the HALT in the code before it had delivered the "B" character out to the console.
+This timing issue may be overcome by adding a delay before halting.
 E.g.
 ```
-echo add delay before halting
+echo Add delay before halting
 d 1030 105737
 d 1032 177564
 d 1034 100375